Stock Market Terminology – Definitions and Usage

 Whipsaw refers to losing money on both sides of a price swing.

-Overbought and oversold indicator that is used to determine market entry and exit points.
+Williams’ %R is an overbought and oversold indicator that is used to determine market entry and exit points.

 Zeta is the percentage change in an options price per 1% change in implied volatility.